 1981 - Dad and mum on Miami Beach

-Living all this time at home meant that the relationship with my parents was becoming unusually close, and I was relying on them so much for everything.
+Living all this time at home meant that the relationship with my parents became unusually close, and I relied on them so much for everything.
 The downsides to this lifestyle were that I could find neither the courage nor the motivation to go out and meet people - the introvertedness and the indecisiveness just grew, and with it so did the inability to lead an ordinary social life.
-Career-wise, I initially took employment with a pest control company, but when this proved dull and uninspiring and I couldn't find an alternative job which satisfied, I chose to do my own thing and I opened a small pet and garden supplies shop in which my mother worked with me as unpaid voluntary labour.
-Even so, my income was not good, and not enough to truly support myself long term.
-I was in a depressed rut, and after nine years of this, things had to change.
+Career-wise, I had initially taken employment with a pest control company, but when this proved dull and uninspiring and I couldn't find an alternative job which satisfied, I chose to do my own thing and I opened a small pet and garden supplies shop in which my mother worked with me as unpaid voluntary labour.
+My income was not good, and not enough to truly support myself long term.
+I was in a depressed rut, and after nine years of persevering with this, things had to change.

-I first undertook a mental aptitude test run by Mensa - I knew I was quite good at solving logic problems and I felt that membership of such an organisation (whilst limited in its true significance) would help to boost my own self confidence and might stand me in good stead in any future job applications.
+First, in 1990 I undertook a mental aptitude test run by Mensa - I was fully aware that I was quite good at solving logic problems and I felt that membership of such an organisation (whilst limited in its true significance) would help to boost my own self confidence and might stand me in good stead in any future job applications.
 Then in 1993 I decided to enrol in a second degree course - this time in radiotherapy, a vocational course with a guaranteed career and a decent, secure income at the end of it.
 And now at last some aspects of my life were to gradually improve.
 The degree course led to a job as a therapeutic radiographer at Southend Hospital in Essex.
-At least equally importantly, the worst aspects of my shyness now began to recede - the combination of daily interaction with customers whilst I had been running my shop, followed by my second bout of student life, and then a hospital career treating patients as part of a team of radiographers, all meant that I was becoming more and more used to speaking to people.
-At the age of nearly 40, I began to acquire a new set of friends and at long last, a semblence of a social life.
+But at least as important for me, the worst aspects of my shyness were now finally beginning to recede - the combination of daily interaction with customers whilst I had been running my shop, followed by my second bout of student life, and then a hospital career treating patients as part of a team of radiographers, all meant that I was becoming more and more used to speaking to people - both colleagues and strangers.
+At the age of nearly 40, I began to acquire a new set of friends and at long last, a semblance of a social life.

-I still, however, had no home of my own, lodging as I was in 'temporary' hospital accommodation - a one room apartment.
+But ...
+I still had no home of my own, lodging as I was in 'temporary' hospital accommodation - a one room apartment in Southend.
 I still went back to my parents every weekend, and they still remained the most important people in my life.
-That was the state of my life in the year 2000 - as I approached my mid-40s.
+That was the state of my life in the year 2000, as I was approaching my mid-40s.